VIB-PSB/MINI-EX/docs/data_preparation.md

 The paths to the folders containing the different input files need to be stated in the [config file](docs/configuration.md).

 **Note:** different files from the same dataset **MUST have the same prefix** (i.e. dataset1_matrix.txt, dataset1_allMarkers.txt, dataset1_cells2clusters.txt, dataset1_identities.txt)
+**Note bis:** if GRNBoost2 was previously run separately, the output can be specified in the configuration file and the first MINI-EX's step will be skipped.
 ```
 params {
 	expressionMatrix = "$baseDir/example/INPUTS/*_matrix.txt"